Dancing Rabbit FAQ (Frequently Asked Questions)

 Q: How can Dancing Rabbit be a sustainable village if it accepts donations?

 A: There are two parts to this answer.
 First off, the financial donations we receive only go towards our educational programs and research, which helps expand the influence we can have on the larger culture.
 The village of Dancing Rabbit does not use these donations.
-Rather our non-profit arm, Dancing Rabbit Inc., uses donations to enhance how we share what we are doing and to influence the global community through example, education, and research.
+Rather our non-profit arm, the Center for Sustainable and Cooperative Culture, uses donations to enhance how we share what we are doing and to influence the global community through example, education, and research.

 Secondly, we make a careful distinction between sustainable and self-sufficient, because we are not aspiring to be a self-sufficient village, producing 100% of our own food or operating as a fully self-contained economy.
 We are creating a society which allows and encourages its members to live sustainably.
 And, we do see the journey to sustainability as a continuum: we are striving for the radical end of the spectrum, getting closer all the time, and yet there’s always more improvements and adjustments we can make to get closer to that goal.
 You can check out the definition of sustainability we use on our mission statement page.